Factory (trading post): North American factories (1697 to 1822)

-The American factories often played a strategic role as well, sometimes operating as forts, providing a degree of protection for colonists and their allies from hostile Indians and foreign colonists.
+The American factories often played a strategic role as well, sometimes operating as forts, providing a degree of protection for colonists and their allies from hostile Indigenous people and from colonists and fur traders of other European countries.

 York Factory was founded by the chartered Hudson's Bay Company in 1697.
-It was headquarters of the company for a long time, and was once the de facto government in parts of North America such as Rupert's Land, before European-based colonies existed.
-It controlled the fur trade throughout much of British-controlled North America for several centuries, undertaking early exploration.
-Its traders and trappers forged early relationships with many groups of American Indians, and a network of trading posts formed the nucleus for later official authority in many areas of Western Canada and the United States.
+It was headquarters of the company for a long time, and was once the de facto government in Rupert's Land and other parts of North America, prior to establishment of permanently-governed settled colonies.
+York factory controlled the fur trade throughout much of British-controlled North America for several centuries and undertook early exploration.
+Its traders and trappers forged early relationships with Indigenous peoples in Canada.
+The network of trading posts that it spawned formed the nucleus for later official authority in many areas of Western Canada and the United States.
+But at least initially it depended on those with furs to come to its location on the shore of Hudson Bay.

-The early coastal factory model contrasted with the system of the French, who established an extensive system of inland posts and sent traders to live among the tribes of the region.
-When war broke out in the 1680s between France and England, the two nations regularly sent expeditions to raid and capture each other's fur trading posts.
+York Factory's initial coastal factory model contrasted with the system of the French at Montreal, who established an extensive system of inland posts and sent traders to live among Indigenous people.
+When war broke out between France and England in the 1680s, the two nations regularly sent expeditions to raid and capture each other's fur trading posts.
 In March 1686, the French sent a raiding party under Chevalier des Troyes over 1,300 km to capture the company's posts along James Bay.
 In 1697, Pierre Le Moyne d'Iberville, commander of the company's captured posts, defeated three ships of the Royal Navy in the Battle of the Bay on his way to capture York Factory by a ruse.
-York Factory changed hands several times in the next decade and was finally ceded permanently in the 1713 Treaty of Utrecht.
+York Factory changed hands several times in the next decade and was finally granted to he HBC permanently in the 1713 Treaty of Utrecht.
 After the treaty, the Hudson Bay Company rebuilt York Factory as a brick star fort at the mouth of the nearby Hayes River, its present location.